-- A. If a resident taxpayer is a natural person married to a non-resident who has chosen "married filing jointly" status on their federal tax return form for the tax year, the resident taxpayer may either: - 1.
-Calculate total income based on the amount of total income that would have been reported on the resident taxpayer's federal tax return form for the tax year had the resident taxpayer chosen "married filing separately" status; or - 2.
-Treat the non-resident spouse as a resident for purposes of taxes imposed under this Chapter 5.65 for the tax year. - B. If the resident taxpayer chooses to calculate total income as provided for under subsection 5.65.040.A.1, the resident taxpayer must include with their return filed with the City documentation sufficient to show how the resident taxpayer allocated income reported on the federal tax return between the resident taxpayer and the non-resident spouse.
-The resident on the income described in subsection 5.65.060.A.1 to any other state or local government;
+- A. If a resident taxpayer is a natural person married to a non-resident who has chosen "married filing jointly" status on their federal tax return form for the tax year, the resident taxpayer may either: - Calculate total income based on the amount of total income that would have been reported on the resident taxpayer's federal tax return form for the tax year had the resident taxpayer chosen "married filing separately" status; or - Treat the non-resident spouse as a resident for purposes of taxes imposed under this Chapter 5.65 for the tax year. - B. If the resident taxpayer chooses to calculate total income as provided for under subsection 5.65.040.A.1, the resident taxpayer must include with their return filed with the City documentation sufficient to show how the resident taxpayer allocated income reported on the federal tax return between the resident taxpayer and the non-resident spouse.
+The resident another state or local government.